Autistic Teen Meltdowns vs. Shutdowns: What’s the Difference?

 If you’re parenting or supporting an autistic teen, you may have noticed moments when emotions seem to “flip” suddenly.
 One moment everything appears fine—and the next, your teen is either overwhelmed and expressive or completely withdrawn and unresponsive.

 These experiences are often described as meltdowns or shutdowns.
-While they’re sometimes grouped together, they are not the same thing.
+While they’re sometimes grouped, they are not the same thing.
 Understanding the difference can help you respond with more compassion, less fear, and far more effectiveness.

 Let’s break it down—gently and clearly.